Henry Dundas, 1st Viscount Melville: Fictional references

 Lord Melville, as First Lord of the Admiralty, is present or a background character in several of Patrick O'Brian's Aubrey–Maturin novels.
 As a major official favourably disposed to Jack Aubrey, Lord Melville's political interest is often helpful to the captain.
 O'Brian casts Melville's impeachment for malversation of public monies as a political attack using naval intelligence spending, the details of which cannot be disclosed for security and the safety of intelligence agents—such as Stephen Maturin.
-Additionally, Heneage 'Hen' Dundas, a real-life naval officer son of Thomas Dundas, appears as a younger son of Lord Melville.
+Additionally, Heneage 'Hen' Dundas, a real-life naval officer son of Thomas Dundas, appears as a son of the 1st Lord Melville.
 As a former crewmate and close friend of one of the eponymous main characters, Jack Aubrey, Heneage Dundas is one of the recurring characters of the series.

 He is also a supporting character in the legal drama Garrow's Law.
 As a leading figure of the establishment, he is a bitter enemy of the radical hero, William Garrow.
 He is played by Stephen Boxer.
-Also, fictional references were made to Sir Henry Dundas in Chapter 24 of L.A.
-Meyer's third book in the Jacky Faber series, which was titled "Under the Jolly Roger" as well as the former Lord Dundas in Meyer's sixth book, which was titled, "My Bonny Light Horseman".
+Also, fictional references were made to Sir Henry Dundas in Chapter 24 of L. A. Meyer's third book in the Jacky Faber series, which was titled "Under the Jolly Roger" as well as the former Lord Dundas in Meyer's sixth book, which was titled, "My Bonny Light Horseman".
 He was portrayed as 'bookish', although a sweet and sincere man otherwise.
-A reference was made to Henry Dundas and his role in the abolition of the Slave Trade in the motion picture Amazing Grace (2006) where he was played by Bill Paterson.
+A reference was made to Henry Dundas and his role in the abolition of the slave trade in the motion picture Amazing Grace (2006) where he was played by Bill Paterson.

 Dundas is also featured in Joseph Knight, by James Robertson (Fourth Estate, 2003) – a fictional account of the true story of the former slave for whom Dundas successfully appealed to two levels of Scottish courts, ultimately winning a declaration of Knight's emancipation, and the emancipation of all purported slaves on Scottish soil.

+A reanimated version of Dundas is an antagonist in the later books of Tendai Huchu's Edinburgh Nights fantasy book series.